Illuminate your summer nights with these portable lamps

 Light up your spring evening with warm lanterns and portable lights from leading brands and designers

-Browse our edit of the best rechargeable light designs to brighten up your winter nights.
+Browse our edit of the best portable lights and rechargeable lanterns to brighten up your winter nights.
 Designed by some of today’s most brilliant creative minds, from Bouroullec Studio to Philippe Malouin and OEO Studio in collaboration with leading lighting brands, these portable lamps are the perfect adaptable companions for your everyday needs, perfect to add a bit of comfort to your home, and able to swing between home and (home) office with impeccable ease.

 Piton portable lamp by Tom Chung for Muuto

 Canadian designer Tom Chung was inspired by flashlights and outdoor gear to create the Piton portable lamp for Muuto.
 The lamp’s industrial aesthetic is informed by its functionality: the aluminium portable lamp sits, rests, clips or hooks, and it is imagined to adapt to older buildings or off-grid scenarios.
 ‘I wanted it to be a contemporary interpretation of a torch lamp, that could act as the only lamp you might need in any context,’ continues the designer.
 ‘The lamp aims to influence you to find nature in the city or find comfort in nature.’